udaykiran009/oneCCL/doc/rst/source/env_variables.rst

    * - <value>
      - Description
    * - ``1``
-     - Enable out of order execution.
+     - Enable execution of unordered collectives.
+       Additionally user has to specify ``coll_attr.match_id``.
    * - ``0``
-     - Disable out of order execution (**default**).
+     - Disable execution of unordered collectives (**default**).

 **Description**

-Set this environment variable to enable out of order execution of collective operations on different nodes.
+Set this environment variable to enable execution of unordered collective operations on different nodes.

 CCL_PRIORITY
 ############